MatinChangiz/Pandas/README.md

 # How to use the Source code
--first install pandas using the following command
+- first install pandas using the following command

-__ pip install pandas
+`pip install pandas`

-Then run the code.
+* Then run the code.

+## Developer:
+- Aziz Matin <azizmatteen@gmail.com>